-- ii.
+- i.
+The applicant has carried out a robust, up-to-date assessment of need and it is clear from this that the playing fields affected are surplus to requirements; or - ii.
 The Council's Sports Strategy identifies the playing fields as being surplus to requirements; or - iii.
 The area of playing field to be lost as a result of the proposed development will be replaced, prior to the commencement of the development, by a new area of playing field: - of equivalent or better quality, and - of equivalent or greater quantity, and - in a suitable location, and - subject to equivalent or better accessibility and management arrangements; or - iv.
-Where the loss of the pitch for one sport will result in better provision for other sports which are in greater demand and the loss is therefore outweighed by the benefits of the proposal; or - v.
-The development proposes an alternative indoor or outdoor sports facility to meet a strategic need as set out in the Council's Playing Pitch Strategy, the provision of which would be of sufficient benefit to the development of sport as to outweigh the detriment caused by the loss, or prejudice to the use, of the area of playing field; or - vi.
-The proposed development is for ancillary facilities supporting the principal use of the site as a playing field, and does not affect the quantity or quality of playing pitches or otherwise adversely affect their use. - 14.6.13 New development, particularly housing, can have a prejudicial impact upon existing sports facilities.
+The development proposes an alternative indoor or outdoor sports facility to meet a strategic need as set out in the Council's Playing Pitch Strategy or Built Facilities Study, the provision of which would be of sufficient benefit to the development of sport as to outweigh the detriment caused by the loss, or prejudice to the use, of the area of playing field; or - v.
+The proposed development is for ancillary facilities supporting the principal use of the site as a playing field, and does not affect the quantity or quality of playing pitches or otherwise adversely affect their use.

+- 14.6.13 New development, particularly housing, can have a prejudicial impact upon existing sports facilities.
 Where this is not identified and addressed in advance this can lead to statutory nuisance complaints from new residents and the placing of unreasonable restrictions on sports clubs (i.e. limitations on usage times, limits on lighting etc.).
-Applicants should consider neighbouring sporting facilities at the earliest stages and identify appropriate mitigation to prevent any potential issues from occurring. - 14.6.14 Where a proposed housing allocation is adjacent to an existing sports facility this is identified within the Housing Allocation Profiles document. - 14.6.15 Mitigation could be in the form of acoustic screening, the addition of ball strike zones or other safety margins, consideration of existing lighting at sports grounds and how this may affect future residents and designing housing schemes to avoid glare into habitable room windows etc. The most appropriate measures will depend upon the specifics of the development, however mitigation should be deliverable and enforceable in accordance with the NPPF.
+Applicants should consider neighbouring sporting facilities at the earliest stages and identify appropriate mitigation to prevent any potential issues from occurring. - 14.6.14 Where a proposed housing allocation is adjacent to an existing sports facility this is identified in Appendix F. - 14.6.15 Mitigation could be in the form of acoustic screening, the addition of ball strike zones or other safety margins, consideration of existing lighting at sports grounds and how this may affect future residents and designing housing schemes to avoid glare into habitable room windows etc. The most appropriate measures will depend upon the specifics of the development, however mitigation should be deliverable and enforceable in accordance with the NPPF.

-Policy SC4PU: Impact of new development on sporting facilities
+Policy SC4: Impact of new development on sporting facilities (including playing fields and playing pitches)

-New development must not prejudice the use of existing sports facilities within the vicinity of the development site.
+New development must not prejudice the use of existing sports facilities, including pitches, within the vicinity of the development site.
 Potential impacts such as ball strike, noise and disturbance, impacts upon parking and access must be considered at an early stage when drawing up proposals to avoid or minimise complaints from future occupiers of the new development.